WittyDog/user-service/README.md

-# crud_users_nodejs
+# User Service

-Basic C.R.U.D using Hapi and Mongoose
+API using Hapi and Mongoose (Users CRUD)

+Created by Laurent Lasgorceix.